davidvonthenen/graph-rag-guide/Enterprise_Version.md

 - **Enhanced operational efficiency**, enabled by low-latency cache interactions leveraging technologies such as NetApp FlexCache.
 - **Improved risk management** through precise data tracking and accountability.
-- **Superior scalability and resilience**, particularly when paired with advanced storage solutions like Netapp FlexCache and robust disaster recovery via NetApp's SnapMirror.
+- **Superior scalability and resilience**, particularly when paired with advanced storage solutions like NetApp FlexCache and robust disaster recovery via NetApp's SnapMirror.

 By adopting this structured, transparent approach, enterprises can not only significantly improve the accuracy and reliability of their AI solutions but also ensure robust governance and compliance.

-This document serves as an enterprise-oriented reference guide, laying out detailed implementation strategy for Graph-based RAG architectures, designed to empower organizations to build faster, clearer, and fully governable AI solutions.
+This document serves as an enterprise-oriented reference guide, laying out a detailed implementation strategy for Graph-based RAG architectures, designed to empower organizations to build faster, clearer, and fully governable AI solutions.

 # 2. Ingesting Your Data Into Long‑Term Memory

 > **Same core pipeline, enterprise‑grade surroundings.**
-> This section mirrors the open‑source process in [OSS_Community_Version.md](./OSS_Community_Version.md) but folds in enterprise priorities like audit trails, schema governance, and storage economics.
+> This section mirrors the open source process in [OSS_Community_Version.md](./OSS_Community_Version.md) but incorporates enterprise priorities suck as audit trails, schema governance, and storage economics.

 ## Why We Start with Clean Knowledge